Defrost Time Calculator

 Base rates by method and type

-• Refrigerator about 24 h per 5 lb for meat and poultry pieces, 24 h per 5 lb × 1.1 for whole poultry, 12 h per 5 lb for fish and seafood, about 18 h per 5 lb for vegetables.
+• Refrigerator: about 24 hours per 5 lb for meat and poultry pieces, 24 hours per 5 lb times 1.1 for whole poultry, 12 hours per 5 lb for fish and seafood, and about 18 hours per 5 lb for vegetables.

-• Cold water roughly 30 min per lb for meat and poultry pieces, 35 for whole poultry, 25 for fish and seafood, 20 for vegetables.
+• Cold water: roughly 30 minutes per lb for meat and poultry pieces, 35 minutes per lb for whole poultry, 25 minutes per lb for fish and seafood, and 20 minutes per lb for vegetables.
 Change water every 30 minutes.

-• Microwave about 6 min per lb for meat, poultry pieces, and fish, 10 for whole poultry, 5 for seafood, 7 for vegetables.
+• Microwave: about 6 minutes per lb for meat, poultry pieces, and fish, 10 minutes per lb for whole poultry, 5 minutes per lb for seafood, and 7 minutes per lb for vegetables.
 Cook immediately afterward.

 How thickness and shape change time